Phillip E. Hahn

 Encountering Guerrillas and Civilians

-Phillip Hahn recalls the heartbreak of war when he describes seeing children serving as guerrillas and watching as they had to be eliminated.
-He describes the plight of the many refugees who barely had the clothes on their backs.
-He remembers being hungry enough while on the front lines to fight for dead soldier's rations.
+Phillip Hahn vividly recalls the heartbreak of war as he witnessed children serving as guerrillas and the necessity of eliminating them.
+He also recounts the plight of countless refugees who had little more than the clothes on their backs.
+Additionally, he remembers the hunger he experienced on the front lines, leading him to fight for the rations of fallen soldiers.

 Share YouTube: